 Things to do in Burhanpur

-Burhanpur is a historical town based on the banks of the Tapti River in Madhya Pradesh with some marvelous architectural examples.
-The buildings and other constructions date back to early Mughal period.
+Burhanpur is a historical town based on the banks of the Tapti River in Madhya Pradesh with some marvellous architectural examples.
+The buildings and other constructions date back to the early Mughal period.
 A visit to this place over a weekend will satisfy history buffs.
-The distance from Bhopal to Burhanpur is 344 kms and is a perfect place to visit with a lot of things to do over a weekend trip
+The distance from Bhopal to Burhanpur is 344 km and is a perfect place to visit with a lot of things to do over a weekend trip.

 Places to visit in and around Burhanpur

 Asirgarh Fort is a reputed citadel situated 20 km north of the town of Burhanpur, in Burhanpur District of Madhya Pradesh state.
 This spectace- although now in ruins, is located in the beautiful Satpura hill range.
 Also known as-‘Babe Deccan'(door to the Deccan), this fort spreads across 60 acres and houses a temple and a mosque too.
 There are many haunted tales attached to this site which are based on Mahabharat and other legends, which make this place to visit even more interesting.

 Dargah-e-Hakimi is one of the holiest places for the Dawoodi Bohra Muslims in the state of Madhya Pradesh.
 It is located about 3 km from Gandhi Chowk in Burhanpur.
 This place is supposed to be an alternative to Hajj and is very huge.

 The Badshahi Qila is located to the east of the Tapti River.
 Sadly, like the other monuments of Burhanpur, this one wasn’t given much attention and all that has been left of the place are its remnants.
 The parts of the Palace that still stands displays amazing works of sculpture and exquisite carvings.
 Shahjahan admired this fort so much that he made this place his central seat during his initial years of rule.